-Breadfruit, known as ulu, is one of Samoa's most important traditional food staples and is an integral part of the landscaping of all Samoan villages (figure 24).
-It is reported that over 80% of all households having breadfruit as a permanent crop (table 8) and there are significant fresh breadfruit sales on the main markets during the breadfruit season.
+Breadfruit, known as ulu, is one of Samoa's most important traditional food staples and is an integral part of the landscape in almost all Samoan villages (figure 24).
+It is reported that over 80% of all households have breadfruit as a permanent crop (table 8) and there are significant fresh breadfruit sales on the main municipal markets during the breadfruit season.
 Samoa has more known varieties of breadfruit than any other PIC.
 Surveys of the Fugalei market, however, indicate that there are four main varieties maopo, puou, ma'afala and moamoalega.